fireblocks/ts-sdk/docs/apis/WhitelistIpAddressesApi.md

 const fireblocks = new Fireblocks();

 let body: WhitelistIpAddressesApiGetWhitelistIpAddressesRequest = {
-  // string | The ID of the user
+  // string | The ID of the api user
   userId: userId_example,
 };